Blubberkins/COMP6080-Qanda/README.md

   * This new screen should occupy the entire page excluding any header or footers
   * On this screen contains an input field for title, content, and whether or not the thread is private
   * This screen should also contain some form of submit button
-  * This new thread screen should have it's own unique URL
 * The submit button creates a new thread via `POST /thread`, and once the request returns successfully, returns a user to an new screen that shows that thread (2.2.3)

 #### 2.2.2.
 Getting a list of threads

 * When you are on the dashboard, a list of threads should appear (with `GET /threads`) on the left hand side of the page
   * The width of this list should be no more than `400px`.
-* It contains a list of threads where each thread is captured in a box no taller than `100x`.
+* It contains a list of threads where each thread is captured in a box no taller than `100px`.
   * Each box should contain the thread title, the post date, the author, and the number of likes.

 #### 2.2.3.
 Individual thread screen

-* When a particular thread is clicked on in the side bar, or after a thread is created, you are taken to an "individual thread screen" which has it's own unique URL (for you to choose).
+* When a particular thread is clicked on in the side bar, or after a thread is created, you are taken to an "individual thread screen".
-  * This URL should be parameterised based on the thread ID
 * This individual thread screen should include the list of threads on the left (`2.2.2`) but the main page body content should contain information on threads that includes:
   * Title
   * Body content